Pairing Craft Beer and BBQ: Burgers, Steak, Ribs, Chicken and More…

-To many, a slab of “fallin’ off the bone” ribs are the quintessential barbecue dish.
+To many, a slab of ribs, with the meat basically peeling off the bones, are the quintessential barbecue dish.
 While the ribs of many animals are eaten in world cuisine, in American BBQ, we are typically talking about a rack of pork ribs, either baby back or spare.
 Depending on the area of the country, these ribs can typically be prepared with merely a dry rub (Memphis) or sauced – or sometimes even both (Kansas City).
 Texas and certain other places opt for dry–rubbed beef ribs.

 Often cooked for ten hours or more, baby back ribs are typically leaner and more tender, while spare ribs are fattier and a lot meatier.
 All barbecue ribs should be moist and quite flavorful, and necessitate beer pairings that can stand up alongside them.